 Students are required to surrender the identification card to any staff member upon request.
-Students without a valid identification card will be required to obtain a new one in A101, at Door 33 in the commons, or at Door 19 in the ALC for \$1.00 before continuing the school day.
+Students without a valid identification card will be required to obtain a new one in A101, or at Door 33 in the commons for \$1.00 before continuing the school day.
 Payment is expected upon receipt of the ID card.
 Students should take precautions to secure their original identification cards as others may gain access to lunch accounts or other personal information with a lost or stolen card.